 The Significance of CLTV in the Lending Landscape

-Now, you might wonder why lenders obsess over CLTV as much as fans anticipate a March 2023 calendar packed with holidays.
+Now, you might wonder why lenders obsess over CLTV as much as fans anticipate a March 2023 calendar Packed with holidays.
 Simply put, it’s all about risk.
 A lower CLTV whispers “security” to lenders, as it suggests more equity and less debt.
 In contrast, a high CLTV bellows “danger, reflecting less skin in the game and a higher chance of walking the financial plank.

 This obsession isn’t for nought.
 It colors your interest rates and loan terms more dramatically than the latest season’s fashion hues.
 Lower your CLTV, and you’ll likely net a sweeter deal, skate on thinner interest rates, and more amicable loan terms.
 But, let it rise, and you may feel the pinch of higher costs and stiffer repayment scenarios.